Ireland is very fond of our precious pooches and what better way to celebrate them than by looking at the very best Irish breeds.

 The Irish Wolfhound

-This towering testament to the canine species would make a highly imposing guard dog, except for the fact that their good nature often makes them friendly to strangers, even those with ignoble intentions.
+This towering testament to the canine species, the Irish Wolfhound would make a highly imposing guard dog, except for the fact that their good nature often makes them friendly to strangers, even those with ignoble intentions.

 This breed is extremely old; some suggest that it came to Ireland over 5,000 years ago.
 Irish Wolfhounds were once quite the menace on the battlefield.
 In recent centuries, however, their ferocity has subsided, leaving behind a big teddy bear of a dog.